 MicroMagic Marine phytoplankton is a highly nutritious blend of 5 live microalgae species that is suitable for most reef invertebrates.
-The new and improved formula of this wide spectrum feed offers broad particle size range (1-35 microns) and complete Omega-3 profile, to cater for most filter-feeders through all developmental stages.
+The new and improved formula of this wide spectrum feed offers a broad particle size range (1-35 microns) and a complete Omega-3 profile, to cater for most filter-feeders through all developmental stages.

 Why is phytoplankton important?

 Phytoplankton along with algae are primary producers in the aquatic ecosystems and are the foundation of the aquatic food chain.
 By using energy from sunlight.
 They then convert dissolved inorganic nutrients such as nitrates, phosphates, and sulfur into proteins, fats, and carbohydrates.
 Finally, those and are then eaten by primary consumers like zooplankton, small fish, shellfish, and crustaceans.

 These in turn are fed on by secondary consumers, and so on.
 Therefore microalgae are the ultimate source of food and energy for other organisms in aquatic ecosystems.

 Who is MicroMagic Phytoplankton 5 Marine Species for?

 Filter feeders that rely directly on phytoplankton (microalgae) include bivalves like clams, scallops, mussels, and oysters, as well as hard and soft corals, feather dusters, sponges, ascidians, cleaner shrimp and zooplankton like rotifers, copepods, Daphnia and brine.
 Hence MicroMagic is a great nutritional source of food for most invertebrate filter feeders in your reef aquarium.